-The Complex of Mehmet I, known as Yesil (Green), was built in 1419-1421 by architect Haci Ivaz Pasa, a vizier to Murad II who was the prefect (subasi) of Bursa at the time.
-It contains a mosque (see Green Mosque), a mausoleum (see Green Tomb), two madrasas (medrese), baths (hamam), a soup kitchen (imaret), a Kouranic school for boys (sibyan mektebi) and a palace; the palace, the boy's school and one of the two madrasas is not remaining.
-The mosque and mausoleum were restored by architect Leon Parveillée following the earthquake in 1855 that greatly damaged the foundations of the mosque.
+The complex of Ottoman sultan Mehmet I, known as Yeşil (Green) is a multi-functional complex comprising several buildings constructed on a hilly site overlooking Bursa and the river valley to the north.
+Inscriptions and endowment deeds (vakfiye) date the construction of the complex to ca. 1419-1424/822-827 AH, and attributes the construction to the architect Haci Ivaz Pasa, a vizier to Murad II who was the prefect (subasi) of Bursa at the time.
+It contains a mosque, a mausoleum, two madrasas (medrese), baths (hammam), a soup kitchen (imaret), a Koranic school for boys (sibyan mektebi) and a palace; the palace, the boy's school and one of the two madrasas do not survive.

 Baykal, Kâzim.
 Bursa ve anitlari.
 Turkey: Türkiye Anit-Çevre Turizm Degerlerini Koruma Vakfi, 1982.